fryktoria/FR_RotaryEncoder/README.md

       rencoder.enableInternalSwitchPullup();
       ```

-3. With pull-up resistors and a switch connecting to GND, the steady state is 1 and the
+3. With pull-up resistors and a switch connecting to GND, the steady state (switch not pressed)
-     active is 0.
-If your hardware has a switch from pin to Vcc and a pull down resistor,
+     is 1 and the active (switch pressed) is 0.
+If your hardware has a switch from pin to Vcc
+     and a pull down resistor,
      you can invert the logic with:

       ```c++
-      rencoder.setRotaryLogic(true);
       rencoder.setSwitchLogic(true);
       ```